-The above are examples of FKeys window layouts.
+Below is an example of an FKeys window layout.
 The user has a lot of control over which keys are used and the layout.

 I'm willing to share this utility with anyone who would like to try it.
 Support is as I can get around to it.
 You can download the documentation and the software separately.
-The documentation is about 60kb and the software is about 100kb.
-Try it and then let me know what you think.
 I'd like to single out Eric, K6EP, for many valuable suggestions and suffering through early versions of FKeys.
 Many others have contributed suggestions directly and through comments on various reflectors.
 Your suggestions are always appreciated (though they may not all get implemented).
 Send mail to email@example.com.
-Also, check out my other utility WlIniEdit - it simplifies editing the WriteLog.ini file including visual selection of fonts and colors.

 Download the Documentation 450 KB